 College of William and Mary

-Just across the street is the College of William and Mary which is the 2nd college in the country.
+Just across the street is the College of William & Mary which is the second oldest college in the country.

 It’s a GORGEOUS campus and completely open to the public for walking around and exploring.